bacdillon/AutomationPlayground/PowerPlatform/Kiddy Lah! Inventory Management System/README.md

-# Inventory Management System — "Kiddy Lah!"
+# Inventory Management System -"Kiddy Lah!"

 A low-code inventory management solution built on the Microsoft Power Platform for a toy store ("Kiddy Lah!").
 It tracks stock levels across product categories, and includes a formal, approval driven workflow for requesting more inventory to be complete with manager approvals delivered by email and Microsoft Teams, and a full audit trail of every request.